laravel/docs/reverb.md

 ```

 <a name="event-loop"></a>
-#### Event Loop
+### Event Loop

 Under the hood, Reverb uses a ReactPHP event loop to manage WebSocket connections on the server.
 By default, this event loop is powered by `stream_select`, which doesn't require any additional extensions.
 However, `stream_select` is typically limited to 1,024 open files.
-As such, if you plan to handle more than 1,000 concurrent connections, you will need to use an alternative event loop not bound to the same restrictions.
+As such, if you plan to handle more than 1,000 concurrent connections, you will need to use an alternative event loop not bound by the same restrictions.

 Reverb will automatically switch to an `ext-event`, `ext-ev`, or `ext-uv` powered loop when available.
 All of these PHP extensions are available for install via PECL: